Centroplan-france/vcom_yuman_sync/README.md

 - Python 3.9+
 - `requests` (see `requirements.txt`)
+- `python-dotenv` for loading environment variables from a `.env` file
 - Optional: `google.colab` modules for the smart import solution.

 Install the dependencies with: